TechDanny/ToDo-List-Application/README.md

 ## Contributing

-Contributions are welcome!
-Feel free to open issues and pull requests.
+Contributions are welcome, feel free to open issues and pull requests.

 ## License